 Parenting in the Eye of the Hurricane is offered as an eight-session, 16-hour course at numerous times throughout the year.
 It is also run occasionally as a weekend workshop.
 If you are interested in attending a course or workshop, please contact Rachel at firstname.lastname@example.org, or fill out the contact form on this website.

-We are currently organizing for a spring 2018 group.
+We are currently organizing for a winter 2020 group.
 Dates are not currently available, but will be posted soon!

 Given the positive responses to the PITEH program, Dr. McLeod now runs a three-day train the trainer program.
 This program is available to those professionals who work directly with foster or adoptive parents.
 If interested in learning more about this program, please contact email@example.com.